 This past weekend was the entrance tests that determine which high school grade 9 students can attend in the fall.
 The 1 1/5 days of tests are the result of close to one school year of preparation.
+The short video above is of all the kids waiting to enter the examination room.

 It’s a complicated process, one in which I don’t quite understand, picking which high school you want to go to.
 The school zone you live in has little relation to the result, you could live across the street from a high school, but due to choice, poor test scores, or enrollment levels a student could end up traveling across the county for 40 minutes each day to attend class.